 - Why is this data important?

-Tip 3: Remember That Everything's Connected
+Tip 3: Remember That Everything Is Connected

 Probably the most important theme of AP Environmental Science is that everything is related.
-The Earth is one interconnected system, and you need to be able to understand where and why those connections exist.
+The earth is one interconnected system, and you need to be able to understand where and why those connections exist.

 Conclusion: What Is AP Environmental Science?